 The Rodeo Cowboy

-To spectators in the grandstands, the rodeo cowboy might seem the embodiment of a fading American dream, a rugged individual with no bosses to answer to, no time clocks to punch, no rigid workday schedules to follow.
+To spectators in the grandstands, the rodeo cowboy might seem to be the embodiment of a fading American dream, a rugged individual with no bosses to answer to, no time clocks to punch, no rigid workday schedules to follow.

 All that may be true.
 But rodeo life is also tough, a long shot at fame and fortune and a better shot at broken bones and long roads.